Sofia Cedeño

-Ana Sofía Cedeño Briceno (born August 10, 2006) is a professional soccer player who plays as a midfielder for Northern Super League club Halifax Tides.
-Born in Panama, she has been called up to the United States youth national team.
+Ana Sofía Cedeño Briceno (born August 9, 2006) is a professional soccer player who plays as a midfielder for USL Super League club Dallas Trinity, on loan from Seattle Reign FC.
+Born in Panama, she is a youth international for the United States.

 Early life

-Born in Panama, Cedeño practiced gymnastics before choosing to focus on soccer at age ten.
+Born in Panama, Cedeño practiced gymnastics before deciding to focus on soccer at age ten.
 Her family moved to Texas when she was eleven.
 She briefly attended Westside High School in Houston before transferring to MacArthur High School in Irving, Texas, during her freshman year in 2021.
 She played high school soccer for three seasons at MacArthur, scoring 92 goals and adding 60 assists, before graduating early.
 She played club soccer for Solar SC, earning ECNL All-American honors in 2024.
 Before going pro, she was committed to play college soccer for the UCLA Bruins.

 Club career

-Cedeño began training with National Women's Soccer League (NWSL) club Seattle Reign as a non-roster invitee in the 2025 preseason, joining her former Solar teammates Emeri Adames and Ainsley McCammon.
-On March 12, 2025, the Reign announced that they had signed Cedeño to her first professional contract on a one-year deal.
-She would join USL Super League side Brooklyn FC on loan through June.
-However, just twelve days after signing, she and the Reign mutually agreed to terminate her contract.
+Cedeño trained with the NWSL's Seattle Reign as a non-roster invitee in the 2025 preseason, joining her former Solar teammates Emeri Adames and Ainsley McCammon.
+She impressed at the Coachella Valley Invitational.
+On March 12, 2025, the Reign announced that they had signed Cedeño to a one-year contract and she would join USL Super League club Brooklyn FC on loan through June.
+However, later that month, she and the Reign mutually agreed to terminate her contract to explore other opportunities.

-Cedeño joined Northern Super League club Halifax Tides on August 9, 2025.
-She made her professional debut the next day in a 0–0 draw with the Calgary Wild.
+On August 9, 2025, Cedeño signed with Northern Super League club Halifax Tides.
+She made her professional debut one day later in a 0–0 draw with the Calgary Wild.
+She finished the inaugural NSL season with 11 appearances.

+On December 8, 2025, Cedeño returned to the Seattle Reign, signing a three-year contract through 2028.
+She made her NWSL debut on March 20, 2026, as a second-half substitute for Nérilia Mondésir in a 2–0 loss to rivals Portland Thorns.

+On On August 3, 2026, Cedeño was sent on loan to USL Super League club Dallas Trinity until the end of the year alongside Reign teammate Neeku Purcell.